Back to resources

 Health support

-• the FYA employees responsible for running the program or activity have (by way or medical details form or otherwise) informed themselves of a Childs has a known first aid needs, such as whether they have a history of asthma, diabetes, anaphylaxis or epilepsy or a routine health support need such as medication administration, personal care support or help with a mental health issue.
+• the FYA employees responsible for running the program or activity have (by way of medical details form or otherwise) informed themselves if a young participant has known first aid needs, such as whether they have a history of asthma, diabetes, anaphylaxis or epilepsy, or a routine health support need such as medication administration, personal care support or help with a mental health issue.
+The employees must ensure there are appropriate measures in place to support management of these first aid needs and health supports.As far as reasonably possible, a health support need should not prohibit a Child or Young Person from participating in an FYA program or activity.

-As far as reasonably possible, a health support need should not prohibit a Child or Young Person from participating in an FYA program or activity.
+As far as reasonably possible, a health support need should not prohibit a young person from participating in an FYA program or activity.

 7.2 Online activities and events